 - And, though it is only optional, usually the hairstyle that accompanies this uniform is flat-ironed shoulder-length hair without many layers and brushed thoroughly.

 This is a beautiful outfit for back home with style and comfort.
-I understand why it’s a go-to on the college campus, but abroad it's so stereotypical United-States-College-Student that, like I said, you’ll be targeted if you wear it.
+I understand why it’s a go-to on the college campus, but abroad it's so stereotypical United-States-College-Student that, as I said, you’ll be targeted if you wear it.

 Now that we've got that out of the way, let's get to the tips on what to wear.